Questions or concerns

 We continue to evaluate our health and safety protocols based on guidance and requirements from federal, state, and local health authorities and adjust accordingly.
 Below are some of the precautions we will implement for the Annual Conference.

 MEASURES WE ARE TAKING TO KEEP YOU SAFE:

 - Reduced seating in Governors Hall will be available to voting members and necessary personnel only.
 All voting will occur live in Governors Hall.
 Limited Visitor and Guest seating will be available in an alternate room with a Livestream of the session.

-- The program schedule has been reduced by 14 hours to lessen exposure, and frequent breaks will allow members to step outside for fresh air.
+- Frequent breaks will allow members to step outside for fresh air.

 - Legislative Committees will meet online pre-conference, and most conference reports will be prerecorded and available for viewing prior to Annual Conference.

-- Focus Meals have been eliminated, shifting to all General Seating.
+- Fewer Focus Meals are available, shifting to all General Seating.
 This allows us to offer more space between chairs and maximize outdoor seating.
 Use the touchless hand sanitizing station before and after accessing the buffet line.

 - Ministry Fair tables have been eliminated to open hallways during transit and meal times.
 A limited number of paid sponsor tables will be set up in the pre-function space of Governors Hall.